precice/fluent-adapter/README.md

 will just confuse things.

-With this environment variable in place, we can now run fluent with or without the GUI, making sure to define the `mpi=` argument such that it aligns with our environment variable definition.
+With this environment variable in place, we can now run fluent with or without the GUI, making sure to define the `-mpi=` argument such that it aligns with our environment variable definition.

 **with GUI**